exercism/docs/anatomy/tracks/config-json.md

 ### Files

 This key is used to specify track-wide file locations.
-Rather than maintainers having to manually set the `files` key in the \_exercises' `config.json` files, support will be added to [configlet](./README.md) to use these track-wide patterns to automatically populate the exercises' `files` key.
+Rather than maintainers having to manually set the `files` key in the _exercises_' `config.json` files, support will be added to [configlet](./README.md) to use these track-wide patterns to automatically populate the exercises' `files` key.

 The file patterns defined in the `files` object support the following placeholders: